nikitapoyarekar05/nexus-fe/README.md

 # 🏡 Neighbourly – Real Estate Frontend (Next.js)

-**Neighbourly** is a responsive, mobile-first frontend application for a real estate SaaS platform built using **Next.js**, **Tailwind CSS**, and **shadcn/ui**.
+**Neighbourly** is a responsive, mobile-first frontend application for a real estate platform built using **Next.js**, **Tailwind CSS**, and **shadcn/ui**.
 It enables users to explore properties for rent, buy, or sale, with clean UI and accessibility-first components.
 This app communicates with the NestJS-based backend via REST APIs.

 ---